autodistill/autodistill-yolov8/README.md

 # Autodistill: YOLOv8 Target Model

 This repository contains the code implementing [YOLOv8](https://github.com/ultralytics/ultralytics) as a Target Model for use with [`autodistill`](https://github.com/autodistill/autodistill).
+You can also use a YOLOv8 model as a base model to auto-label data.

-YOLOv8 is a convolutional neural network that supports realtime object detection, instance segmentation, and other tasks.
+YOLOv8 is a Convolutional Neural Network (CNN) that supports realtime object detection, instance segmentation, and other tasks.
 It can be deployed to a variety of edge devices.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).